As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 They are less fragile, therefore they can handle a longer amount of time being completely exposed to oxygen.
 Be aware of decanting if you are not planning on drinking the entire bottle, though.

 Once a wine is decanted, it should not be stored.
 Ports do benefit greatly from some time with oxygen, so you can always use large balloon glasses and just pour ahead of time.

 Store the rest of the bottle back into the correct temperature right away, as temp fluctuations can really mess with the port’s structure.

 There are glasses that are specially made for port, but if you love to sniff away as I do, I suggest using white wine glasses instead.

 Ruby Port pairs beautifully with dark chocolate, berry pies, and hard cheeses, or try making a reduction out of it to drizzle over your next steak.
 Heavenly.

 Younger Tawny Port goes well with creamy desserts, figs, and of course, its soulmate…Serra da Estrela cheese, made of sheep’s milk.

 Aged Tawny Port pairs with foods that are similar to the characteristics found in the port itself, such as roasted almonds, apple pie, and caramel or chocolate truffles.

-White and Pink Port are brilliantly paired with fresh red fruits, and canapes such as smoked salmon or thinly sliced beef carpaccio.
-Think of desserts with fresh fruit, such as strawberry shortcake.
+White and Pink Port are brilliantly paired with fresh red fruits and canapes such as smoked salmon or thinly sliced beef carpaccio.
+Think of desserts with fresh fruit, such as strawberry shortcakes.

 Vintage Port under 30yrs goes wonderfully with crème brûlée, or cheeses such as pecorino, manchego, or parmesan.